adayrabe/ft_ssl/README.md

 	-p, password in ascii is the next argument.
 (Behave like a modifiedd openssl des -pass not like openssl des -p or -P) -s, the salt in hex is the next argument.
 (Behave like openssl des -S) -v, initialization vector in hex is the next argument.
 (Behave like openssl des -iv not openssl des -v)

+	Other functions available:
+	pbkdf2 (for now works only for computing hashes of 16 bytes long, planning to make a proper pbkdf2 function in the future)